killcerr/uwvm2/documents/development-status.md

 - **WebAssembly Module Initialization and Validation**: Developing mechanisms for module initialization and validation to ensure compliance with the WebAssembly specification and security requirements.

-- **Non-Interpreter Virtual Machine Concepts**: Exploring advanced virtual machine concepts such as virtual threads and tiered compilation algorithms to enhance performance and scalability.
+- **Non-Image Compiler Concepts**: Exploring advanced virtual machine concepts such as virtual threads and tiered compilation algorithms to enhance performance and scalability.

 - **High-Performance Interpreter (INT)**: Designing and implementing an efficient interpreter to execute WebAssembly code with optimized performance, serving as the baseline execution engine.

 - **Just-In-Time (JIT) Compilation with LLVM**: Integrating LLVM-based JIT compilation to dynamically translate WebAssembly code into native machine code at runtime, improving execution speed.

-- **INT Optable JIT Code Caching**: Developing a caching mechanism for JIT-compiled code to reduce compilation overhead and enhance runtime efficiency.
+- **INT Optable and JIT Code Caching**: Developing a caching mechanism for JIT-compiled code to reduce compilation overhead and enhance runtime efficiency.

 ## Release Preparation Cycle